Your Weight On Other Worlds

 Understanding Weight and Gravity

 The strength of gravity is determined by two key factors: the mass of the celestial body and the distance from its center.
-Newton's Law of Universal Gravitation elegantly expresses this relationship: the force of gravity is directly proportional to the product of the masses of the two objects and inversely proportional to the square of the distance between their centers Not complicated — just consistent..
+Newton's Law of Universal Gravitation elegantly expresses this relationship: the force of gravity is directly proportional to the product of the masses of the two objects and inversely proportional to the square of the distance between their centers That alone is useful..

-So in practice, a more massive planet will exert a stronger gravitational pull than a less massive one.
-Conversely, the farther you are from the planet's center, the weaker the gravitational pull becomes.
+Simply put, a more massive planet will exert a stronger gravitational pull than a less massive one.
+But conversely, the farther you are from the planet's center, the weaker the gravitational pull becomes.
 This is why astronauts in orbit experience weightlessness – they are still under the influence of Earth's gravity, but they are far enough away that its effect is significantly reduced.

 Calculating Your Weight on Other Worlds